nios-students/docs/wiki/EServices.md

 <details>
 <summary>📘 12th Part Admission "Yes", Previous qualtifical "12th" and TOC issue (How to Fix Guide)!.</summary>

-# Admission Issue
-### You wanted admission in NIOS 12th as a fresher with 5 subjects, but you picked these options
+### You wanted to take admission in NIOS 12th as a fresher with 5 subjects, but you picked these options
 **Part Admission = YES** + **Previous Qualification = 12th Passed** or **Opted for TOC too as a 12th passed student when you TOC option is only for failed students** and now you only have **3 or 4 subjects max**!